martyboggs/threejs-world/_posts/2016-12-10-export-a-model-from-blender.md

 ## Slap It on the Canvas

-Ok, now that you have your .json file we can get it into the browser.
-To get started, we'll use this <a href="/threejs-world-blank-template.html" download="threejs-world-{{page.example}}.html">basic template</a> that I use in a lot of posts.
+Ok, now that you have your JSON file we can get it into the browser.
+To get started, we'll use this <a href="/threejs-world-blank-template.html" download="threejs-world-{{page.example}}.html">basic template <i class="fa fa-download"></i></a> that I use in a lot of posts.
 Open the template to follow along.

 ```javascript
 var mesh = new THREE.Object3D();